ATOROYO/Backend-Development-For-Telemedicine/README.md

 ## Screeshots

-Below is the home page of the Telemedicine
+Below is the home page of the Telemedicine Application
 ![Home page](screenshots/homepage.png)

 Below is the Blog page with resources to help the patients with health tips